 My Background - “Watching the tide roll away”

-My fascination for rivers and coasts started at a young age, spending part of my childhood “sitting on the dock of the bay, watching the tide roll away” – as evocated in the song of Otis Redding.
-I grew up along the Scheldt estuary, a tidal river in Belgium, and inspired by my parents and family living in close connection to the river, I got fascinated by the river's dynamic nature: the tide - rolling up and down the river twice a day - determines the never ending rhythm of life for plants, animals and people living along this tidal river.
-Rivers can be a great source of welfare to humans (for example, my grandparents lived from ship building), but at the same time rivers generate serious risks to people (I've heard numerous family stories on floods) and visa versa, human activities can seriously impact the sustainability of river ecosystems (I remember the terrible smelling of river pollution, but today the situation has luckily improved).
+My fascination for nature and more specifically the dynamics of rivers and coasts started at a young age, spending part of my childhood “sitting on the dock of the bay, watching the tide roll away” – as evocated in the song of Otis Redding.
+I grew up along the Schelde estuary, a tidal river in Belgium.
+Inspired by my parents and family living in close connection to the river, I got fascinated by the river's dynamic nature: the tide - rolling up and down the river twice a day - determines the never ending rhythm of life for people, animals and plants living along this tidal river.
+Rivers can be a great source of welfare to humans - for example, my grandparents lived from ship building.
+But at the same time rivers can generate large risks to people - for instance, my parents' house flooded during several river flood events.
+On the other hand, human activities may seriously impact the sustainability of river ecosystems - from my childhood, I remember the terrible smelling of river pollution, but today the situation has luckily improved.
+Or how my family stories illustrate the delicate balance between human exploitation and sustainability of natural resources.

 This fascination for human-environment interactions inspired me to study Physical Geography (1995-1999) and to obtain a PhD degree on tidal marsh sedimentation in response to sea level rise (2000-2003) at the University of Leuven (Belgium).
-In 2004-2005 I worked as a post-doctoral researcher (with an EU Marie Currie grant) at the Netherlands Institute for Sea Research, on bio-geomorphic landscape dynamics of tidal marshes.
-Since 2005 I’m a professor at the University of Antwerp (Belgium), where I’m teaching courses in Earth Sciences, and working on research projects on River, Estuarine and Coastal system dynamics.
+In 2004-2005 I worked as a post-doctoral researcher (with an EU Marie Currie grant) at the Netherlands Institute for Sea Research, on bio-geomorphic landscape dynamics of tidal marshes in response to environmenal forcing factors.
+Since 2005 I’m a professor at the University of Antwerp (Belgium), where I’m teaching courses in Earth Sciences, and working on research projects on River, Estuarine and Coastal system dynamics, and how these systems interact with global and local environmental changes and human impacts.

 My research - "Measuring and simulating the tide roll away"